mischavandenburg/az-104-azure-administrator/README.md

 # Anki Flash Cards

 I use Anki for spaced repetition.
 I'm including an export of my Anki deck in this repo as well.
-You can find it in the "other" folder.
+You can find it in the "other" directory.

 Throughout my notes, you will come across lines such as:

-Availability zone::Unique physical location within a region, made up of 1 or more datacenters.
+> Availability zone::Unique physical location within a region, made up of 1 or more datacenters.
 Combination of fault domain and update domain.
 ID: 1669745066209

 These are actually Anki flash cards.
 I use Obsidian to take my notes and I run a plugin that generates flashcards from this syntax.
 The test before the "::" is the front of the card, and the rest is the back of the card.